crnjan/pabx/README.md

 ### Finally

-When circuit is assembled and RPI connected, one can build the source code - a simle `make` should do the trick.
+When circuit is assembled and RPI connected, one can build the source code - a simple `make` should do the trick.

 When code is started and everthing is connected/assembled properly, the following phone numbers should make a phone ring: